SpencerCurtis/OktaAuth/README.md

 The `redirectURI` you passed into the `OktaAuth` initializer is what tells Okta to open back up your application once the user has finished signing in successfully.

 Your Xcode project must configure a custom URL scheme that matches the one that is set up in your apps Okta server.
-Reach out to ADD PERSON HERE if you need help figuring out what the custom scheme is for your Labs project.
+Reach out to Ryan Hamblin if you need help figuring out what the custom scheme is for your Labs project (assuming you are a Lambda School Labs student).

 - To set this up:
  	-  Navigate to the blue project file at the top of the file navigator